Mental Health Facilities Alpena, MI

 Aleda E Lutz Vamc Oscoda Cboc - 40.8 miles from Alpena, MI

 Aleda E Lutz Vamc Oscoda Cboc is a mental health facility in Oscoda, MI, located at 5671 North Skeel Avenue, Suite 4, in the 48750 zip code.
 Aleda E Lutz Vamc Oscoda Cboc provides telemedicine/telehealth and outpatient treatment.
-Aleda E Lutz Vamc Oscoda Cboc provides psychotropic medication, trauma therapy and activity therapy to young adults, adults and seniors 65 or older.
-Aleda E Lutz Vamc Oscoda Cboc also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Aleda E Lutz Vamc Oscoda Cboc include education services, integrated primary care services and supported housing.
+Aleda E Lutz Vamc Oscoda Cboc provides couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Aleda E Lutz Vamc Oscoda Cboc also supports people with trauma, people with PTSD and veterans.
+Some other services available at Aleda E Lutz Vamc Oscoda Cboc include integrated primary care services, supported housing and legal advocacy.

 Learn More